-- If the skater falls or there is a major loss of control with additional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the cluster is called for what has been done before the fall or interruption. - If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if the minimum number of three (3) turns have been confirmed and continue to consider what the skater completes after the interruption.

-i.e. If the skater touches down momentarily after three confirmed turns in the first set and then continues to complete a second set, the technical panel will consider the first set of three confirmed turns and what was completed after the interruption in the subsequent set.

-- No change of edge is allowed in the first three turns of the cluster. - If the skater/s executes more turns than required for the maximum level of the category, the level will be lowered by 1, except for categories with maximum level three who may perform a cluster with no more than 4 turns in each set. - The skaters can present as many features as they like. - Traveling as a turn for the cluster will only be considered once for the entire element. - Three turn as a turn for the cluster will only be considered once for the entire element. - One rotation jump used as a difficult entry are counted within the maximum allowed jumps in the program.
+- If the skater falls or there is a major loss of control with additional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the cluster is called for what has been done before the fall or interruption. - If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if the minimum number of three (3) turns have been confirmed and continue to consider what the skater completes after the interruption. - i.e. If the skater touches down momentarily after three confirmed turns in the first set and then continues to complete a second set, the technical panel will consider the first set of three confirmed turns and what was completed after the interruption in the subsequent set. - Skaters may execute up to 4 turns in each set. - The skaters can present as many features as they like. - Traveling as a turn for the cluster will only be considered once for the entire element. - Three turn as a turn for the cluster will only be considered once for the entire element. - One rotation jump used as a difficult entry are counted within the maximum allowed jumps in the program.